jamie-brannan/hundred-days-swift/15__consolidationV/d050__notes.md

 ```

 :warning: However, this uses `UserDefaults` and we're not there yet... let's cycle back to this later – and maybe just have renaming in the detail view for the time being.

+:question: *What was previous photo viewer detail view made of?*
+* able to pass to a new view, but theres not the image because you've just taken it but I don't think it's actually saved anywhere, therefore is lost

+Added detail view fewautre, and moved the click on row edit to the upper right navigation bar